website watertownhistory.org

 Legion had been organized in more than 45 states.
 Now, nearly a century later, the American

-Legion Auxiliary continues to champion for veterans, the military
+Legion Auxiliary continues to champion for veterans, the military and their

-look what happened!
-The American Legion
+happened!
+The American Legion Auxiliary

-Auxiliary is about 800,000 strong and working to grasp the million-member mark.
+is about 800,000 strong and working to grasp the million-member mark.

 Styles have changed through the